mandyschen/WashtenawWelcome/README.md

 * Translations into various languages
 * Audio options and more descriptive alt text
 * More streamlined UI/UX design
-* Include a video tutorial on how to navigate the site
+* Video tutorial on how to navigate the site